codio/knowledge/source/students/courses/restore-files.rst

    .. image:: /img/guides/reset.png
       :alt: Restore Current Files

-**Note:** If this does not accomplish what you intended, contact your instructor to have them reset the assignment to its default state so you can restart it.
+..
+Note:: If this does not accomplish what you intended, contact your instructor to have them reset the assignment to its default state so you can restart it.

 Restore a deleted file
 ----------------------